-From the Gaelic Camus Cuil an t-Saimh, the bay has this name due to the clear run west, over the ocean to Canada.
+From the Gaelic Camus Cuil an t-Saimh, the bay has this name due to the clear run west, over the Atlantic Ocean to Canada.
 The beach is one of several on Iona, a small island to the west of Mull, connected by a ferry.
-The island has an iconic abbey, is the burial place for the politician John Smith and reputedly where St Columba landed from Ireland, on his Christian mission.
+The island has an iconic abbey, including the burial place for the politician John Smith and reputedly where St Columba landed from Ireland on his Christian mission.
 As you approach the beach over the hill, the machair ends and a bank of shingle fringes the white beach sand.
 It’s a magical vista that draws you down to this beautiful place.
+Columbus’ success in spreading Christianity onto the Scottish mainland made Iona a culturally significant place within the Celtic kingdom of Dal Riata, which dominated South West Scotland and the Western Highlands.

 Marcel’s eulogy to the beach, from an ecological perspective.
 He refers to the Santiago Creek Greenway Alliance..